Shwetabh1/NodeJS-Essential-Parts/README.md

   <br>
 </div>

-This is the initial draft of the articles and codes yet to come.
-This repository will be completed by August, 2018.
+<i>This is the initial draft of the articles and codes yet to come.</i>